TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

 - Flash Attention 2
 - Turn off prediction loop, to use a larger batch size.
 - Use GPT OSS? (slower to fine-tune, but fast inference).
 Needs vLLM, not sglang, requiring some updates to the codebase.
 ---
 16 Aug 2025:
+[ ] Test out running the with duckdb.
+    [x] Test out runpod L4s.
+    [x] Try to run modules from our arc runner, writing to a local db.
+    [ ] Try running and writing to a different db.
 [ ] Re-build the aux script for arc-agi-2025.
 [ ] Import the fp8 model to kaggle.
 Should be easy.
+  [ ] Add to the L4 script, on T4s.
 [ ] Quickly test out dp with vLLM in the L4 notebook.
-[ ] Try to run modules from our arc runner, writing to a local db.
 [ ] Get SGLang working in Kaggle.
 Limit to max 60 mins.
   [ ] Get tp working with SGLang in Kaggle.
   [ ] Get tp working in an importing notebook that is offline.